ianorourke/dat129_ccac/ICONMAKERREADME.md

                  }
 ```

-Then, the user in prompted for each line.
+Then, the user is prompted for each line.
 A function is in place to ensure that ten digits are entered and that they are
-0s and 1s (and any mistaken entry is treated as 1).
+0s and 1s (any mistaken entry is treated as 1).
 ```
 first_input = input('Let\'s start with the first row of 10.: ')
     wheeler(first_input,first_ten)